noi-techpark/opendatahub-epaper-api/README.md

 ### Execute with local proxy if you deploy on remote server

+The proxies are written in python, so check that you installed at least python version 3 on your machine.

 If you deploy the application on a remote server, you need to setup a local proxy.
 So the application can communicate with the proxy instead of  trying to communicate directly with the displays and the proxy will forward the requests.
-You can **install** the proxy that you can find in proxy directory on a local machine onr Raspberry Pi **Note:** You need to config the firewall of the machine the proxy is running to allow incoming traffic for the UDP auto-connection
+You can **install** the proxy that you can find in proxy directory on a local machine or a Raspberry Pi **Note:** You need to config the firewall of the machine the proxy is running to allow incoming traffic for the UDP auto-connection

+There are 2 types of proxies, the normal proxy that uses HTTP to talk to the API and another one that uses Web Sockets.
+If you want to use HTTP, you need to make the proxy visible to the API, by using SSH tunnels or tunnels with localtunnel, ngrok or even dynamic dns.
+But by using the Web Socket proxy, only the API needs a link, because once the proxy connected to the API the connection stays awake.
+Web Socket are also bidirectional, so ones the connection is opened, the proxy can communicate with the API and backwards with the same connection.
+So there's no need for tunnels etc. with WebSockets **Note:** The plan is to try Web Sockets also for communication between Arduino and proxy or even directly with the API, but it's still in development

+#### Use HTTP communication between API and Proxy

+If you want to use HTTP connection between API and proxy follow the next steps.

 ```
+cd proxy
 pip install requirements.txt
 ```